 - Cost: $5/Friday night lift ticket, $30/Saturday and holiday lift ticket, $25/Sunday lift ticket, free/ages 5 and under; season passes are available

 Known as one of northern Michigan’s hidden gems, Hanson Hills offers a great family atmosphere with reasonable prices for skiing and snowboarding in Michigan.
 Also offers snowboarding, tubing, fat bike trails, snowshoe trails and cross country trials.

 - Address: 4570 Huron River Parkway, Milford

 Kensington Metropark’s Orchard Picnic Area is a great place to start with beginning, intermediate, and advanced sledding hills.
-There is no fee to use the hill, except for the cost of entry into the park (it’s $10 for a daily vehicle pass); does not offer rentals.
+There is no fee to use the hill, except for the cost of entry into the park.
 For those interested in cross country skiing on 12 miles of trails, there is a ski center located at Kensington’s golf course.
 Rental equipment is available on weekends and holidays from 10 a.m. to 5:30 p.m. and rentals must be returned by the time the center closes.
-For more information check the website.
+For more information check the website

 - Address: 4141 Bauer Road, Brighton

 In Mount Brighton, you will have access to 24 trails, two terrain parks, five chair lifts and seven surface lifts.
 It partners with several area hotels that are only minutes from the ski area.
 There are trails for beginners, intermediate and advanced skiers.

 - Address: 3100 Holiday Road, Traverse City